Patrickjoshanedez/Monitoring-Information-Systems/DEPLOYMENT.md

 - Use the site key as `VITE_RECAPTCHA_SITE_KEY` in Vercel (Project → Settings → Environment Variables) and in `frontend/.env` for local.
 - Keep the secret key only on the backend (`RECAPTCHA_SECRET_KEY`).
 Do not place it in the frontend .env.

+#### 3.5.1 Fixing "Invalid domain for site key"

+If you see the widget error "ERROR for site owner: Invalid domain for site key":

+1) Verify the site key belongs to the correct reCAPTCHA property
+   - In reCAPTCHA Admin → Settings → Keys, make sure you copied the site key for the property that lists your domain(s).

+2) Allowlist all domains you use
+   - Add the following to the property’s Domains list (no protocol, no port):
+     - `localhost`
+     - `127.0.0.1`
+     - `<your-preview>.vercel.app` (Preview deployments)
+     - `<your-production-domain>` (Custom domain, if any)
+   - Save changes and wait ~2–5 minutes for propagation.
+Hard-refresh the page.

+3) Rebuild the frontend
+   - Vite inlines `import.meta.env` at build time.
+After you change the env var in Vercel, trigger a new deploy so the bundle picks up the new key.

+4) Local development fallback
+   - The component `src/components/common/RecaptchaField.jsx` automatically uses Google’s public test key in non-production when `VITE_RECAPTCHA_SITE_KEY` is missing.
+This lets you continue developing locally without domain allowlisting; production still requires a real site key.

 ### 3.3 Connect frontend → backend

 1. After the backend deploy, copy its public HTTPS URL.